-All non-constituted individual or collectives, staff, volunteers, and Blagrave as a charity, have a responsibility to ensure that all concerns and disclosures are followed up.
+All Partners operating under Blagrave's safeguarding arrangements, staff, and Blagrave as a charity, have a responsibility to ensure that all concerns and disclosures regarding a child's welfare are followed up.
 This will include:

-- If a child or young person describes abuse, being suffered by themselves or another individual (direct disclosure); - If you see or hear something that concerns you about the possibility of abuse; - If a third party tells you something about suspected abuse.
+- If a child describes abuse, being suffered by themselves or another individual (direct disclosure); - · If you see or hear something that concerns you about the possibility of abuse; - If a third party tells you something about suspected abuse.

-In the case of a disclosure, do:
+In the case of a direct disclosure, do:

-- · Take it seriously - · Listen and reassure the child that they have done the right thing in telling you - Report what they have said as soon as possible using the safeguarding concern form (always within 12 hours), and use their exact words - do not try and correct anything - Ask only open questions, e.g. "when did this happen?" - Ask the child what they would like to happen next - Let the child know you will have to tell somebody else in order to keep them safe - Contact a member of the safeguarding team directly if you feel the concern is urgent - · Get support for yourself following the disclosure
+- · Take it seriously - · Listen and reassure the child that they have done the right thing in telling you - Report what they have said as soon as possible using the safeguarding concern form (always within 12 hours), and use their exact words - do not try and correct or assume anything - · Ask only open questions, e.g. "when did this happen?" - Ask the child what they would like to happen next - Let the child know you will have to tell somebody else in order to keep them safe.
+For example, you can say "I am glad you told me.
+I'll share the information confidentially with a member of Blagrave's Safeguarding team as they are the best people to support you.
+They will speak to you about what you would like to happen next, and help you think through your options." - · Contact a member of the safeguarding team directly if you feel the concern is urgent

+· Get support for yourself following the disclosure